skip to main content

 A skilled and sustainable workforce for a healthier Scotland

 We have a team of practice education staff based within NES and in NHS Boards across Scotland.
-They develop resources and networks, enhancing the quality and range of practice-based learning for practice educators, pre-registration students and other learners, helping them to provide safe, effective, person-centered quality care.
+They develop resources and networks, enhancing the quality and range of practice-based learning for Practice Educators, pre-registration students and other learners, helping them to provide safe, effective, person-centered quality care.

 NES works in partnership with colleagues from practice and education providers to create networks that support AHPs across Scotland.
 Within the networks there are a number of roles, each with something different to contribute.

 Practice Education Leads are there to support AHPs within the health boards to provide high quality practice education experiences to all learners.
-They work with a wide range of AHPs from health care support workers to senior AHP leads and will help them to develop and access a range of work-based learning opportunities.
+The PELs support the delivery of the national workplan and work with a wide range of AHPs from health care support workers to senior AHP leads and will help them to develop and access a range of work-based learning opportunities.
 They also link closely with University Tutors to support Practice Educator Training and to maintain high quality Practice Placement experiences for AHP students.
-Find your local PEL here.
+Find your local PEL here Meet the AHP practice education network | Turas | Learn (nhs.scot)

 Practice Educators have a role in facilitating teaching and learning.
 To become a Practice Educator, AHPs need to undertake a recognised practice educator training course provided by Universities in Scotland.
 Some Practice Educators can become 'accredited' by their professional body and some undertake more extensive postgraduate practice education or teaching qualifications.

-Being a practice educator
+Being a Practice Educator

 As part of their training every health care professional needs opportunities and time to practice their skills and build their knowledge in settings outside of the classroom.
 The time spent gaining hands-on experience is essential for students to build the knowledge, skills, confidence and attitudes and that will help them to become independent practicing Allied Health Professionals.